ToshioCP/Gtk4-tutorial/src/sec12.src.md

 ## Signals

-In GTK programming, each object is capsulated.
+In Gtk programming, each object is encapsulated.
 And it is not recommended to use global variables because they tend to make the program complicated.
 So, we need something to communicate between objects.
 There are two ways to do so.

 - Functions.
 For example, `tb = gtk_text_view_get_buffer (tv)`.
-The function caller requests `tv`, which is a GtkTextView object, to give back `tb`, which is a GtkTextBuffer object connected to `tv`.
+The caller requests `tv` to give `tb`, which is a GtkTextBuffer object connected to `tv` to the caller.
 - Signals.
 For example, `activate` signal on GApplication object.
 When the application is activated, the signal is emitted.
 Then the handler, which has been connected to the signal, is invoked.

-The caller of the function or the handler connected to the signal is usually outside of the object.
+The caller of the function or the handler connected to the signal is usually out of the object.
 One of the difference between these two is that the object is active or passive.
 In functions the object passively responds to the caller.
 In signals the object actively sends a signal to the handler.

 GObject signals are registered, connected and emitted.

-1. Signals are registered with the object type on which they can be emitted.
+1. Signals are registered with the object type on which they are emitted.
-The registration is done usually when the class is initialized.
+The registration is done usually when the object class is initialized.
 2. Signals are connected to handlers by `g_connect_signal` or its family functions.
+The connection is usually done out of the object.
 3. When Signals are emitted, the connected handlers are invoked.

-Step one and three are done in the object on which the signal belongs.
-Step two is usually done outside the object.
+Signal is emitted on the instance of the object.

 ## Signal registration